dstorrs/value-evt/README.md

 value-evt
 ===========

 Wraps an arbitrary value into a synchronizable event.
-The synchronization result of the event is the original value.
+The synchronization result of the event is the original value, with two exceptions:  procedures sync to their return value and lists sync recursively.
+Both of these values can be disabled via keywords.

 See the docs for the most up-to-date info because this README might fall behind.
 As of initial creation: